NEW: Captain: The search for a ship that lost communications near the Bahamas will resume Saturday

 The U.S. Coast Guard dispatched a cutter ship, an MH-60 Jayhawk rescue helicopter and a C-130 Hercules airplane on Friday.
 But while the C-130 flew as low as 2,000 feet – far below the normal 10,000 feet for such a storm – it was not able to get close to the last known location off the Bahamas of El Faro, which means lighthouse in Spanish, much less spot or communicate with its occupants.

 “There’s so much wind, thunderstorms and sea spray that it is difficult to see,” Coast Guard Capt.
-Mark Fedor told CNN’s Eric Burnett on Friday.
+Mark Fedor told CNN’s Eric Burnett.
 “But our hope is that they are either on the vessel or on life rafts, and we can identify them.”

 The search was resumed Saturday morning and was still underway as of Saturday afternoon.